WANT TO LEARN MORE? CHECK OUT THE FW CLUB ABOUT PAGE!

 trent gianella: TWS LIAISON support

-Hello, my name is Trent Gianella and I am a sophomore at Oregon State.
+Hello, my name is Trent Gianella and I am a junior at Oregon State.
 I grew up about an hour north of Corvallis in a small town called Hubbard.
 I have grown up loving the outdoors and spending whatever free time I had hunting and fishing.
-I have a broad range of experience in the field working with Oregon Department of Fish and Wildlife, volunteering in owl dissection and bear scat analysis labs, and am currently employed at Smith Farm Fish Hatchery.
-This summer I will be spending my time working as a wildland firefighter.
-I have a passion for both fish and wildlife but am focusing my studies on big game populations and the impact that humans and other predators have on each other.
+I have a broad range of experience in the field working with Oregon Department of Fish and Wildlife, volunteering in owl dissection and bear scat analysis labs, working as a wild land firefighter, and am currently employed at Smith Farm Fish Hatchery.
+This summer I will be doing a wildlife internship with Oregon Department of Fish and Wildlife in The Dalles.
+I have a passion for both fish and wildlife but am focusing my studies on the human dimensions of wildlife ecosystem management.
 I am extremely excited to be a part of the leadership team and hope to continue improving this very successful club. email@example.com

 SCARLETT ARBUCKLE: FACULTY ADVISOR

 Instructor/Undergraduate Experiential Learning Coordinator.
 Scarlett supports the FW Club by facilitating the overall structure and organization of team meetings and by providing administrative support for the entire leadership team to achieve Club objectives and maintain consistency.
 As the FW Club advisor, Scarlett is an essential component to the clubs success throughout the year.
 Additionally, Scarlett supports research endeavors through the OSU Marine Team, instructs several courses and assists in departmental operations at OSU.
 Past Research has included work on cephalopod population dynamics, behavior and neurobiology.
 Check out the Marine Team website and OSU’s Department of Fish and Wildlife website to learn more!